How to crab

 Smaller estuaries and those with more fresh water influence may be good during the late summer through the early winter.
 Fall is typically the best time to crab.
 Beginning in September, crabs will tend to be more “filled out," meaning there is a higher percentage of quality meat.
 You can tell meat quality by the condition of the shell.
 Hard-shelled crabs will contain 20-30 percent meat by weight, compared to soft-shelled crabs which can be as low as 12 percent meat.
 After heavy rainfall and resulting freshets, crab tend to be less abundant in the bays.

 “Slack water” (the times of peak high or low tide) are the best times to crab.
 During swift tidal exchanges crab often bury themselves, but at slack water more crab are walking around foraging, since they are being less affected by tidal currents.

-Crabbing is open in estuaries (i.e. bays), beaches, tide pools, piers and jetties year-round.
-Crabbing in the ocean is CLOSED for Dungeness crab from Oct.
-16 to Nov.
+Crabbing is open in estuaries (i.e., bays), beaches, tide pools, piers and jetties year-round.
+Crabbing in the ocean is CLOSED for crab from Oct.
+16 through Nov.
 30.

 - Make sure you have your shellfish license, crab measuring device, pots or rings, cooler, bait holders and bait.

 - Check all the lines on your crab pots or rings for kinks or knots to ensure they are durable and will allow gear to work correctly.